Rob--W/toolbarwidget-jplib/README.md

 ```

 `ToolbarWidget` creates a `sdk/widget` instance, moves it to the desired toolbar, and returns the `Widget` instance.
-This instance has a getter/setter for `toolbarID`.
-This property is provided for convenience, do not constantly move the button around the interface!
+This instance has a read-only property called `toolbarID`.
+If you want to move the widget, destroy it and create it again.

 ## Installation
 You can add the module globally (in the `packages` directory under the SDK root), to make it available to all of your Jetpack projects,